Living History Programs

 Illinois and back.; average speed - 5 miles an hour over 53 miles in

 ten hours 23 minutes.
-The 1905 race from Portland, Oregon to
+The 1903 race from New York to San

 And of course the famous Burma Shave signs along the